Discover Spread Betting Strategies Spread betting

-Next we will look at Range Trading, which inverts the logic of trend following strategies.
-Here, support and resistance levels are identified (previous levels where buyers and sellers have entered into the market) and traders base position entries on the assumption that these levels are significant in market psychology and will continue to hold in the future.
-These traders will set “buy” positions when prices are approaching support and “sell” entries when prices approach resistance.
-Many new traders use this strategy because it allows for easy stop loss placement.
-Stop losses are usually placed just outside of the trading range, as a break of these levels would signal that the range is no longer valid.
+Range trading inverts the logic of trend-based strategies.
+Here, support and resistance levels are identified (previous levels where buyers and sellers have entered the market) and traders base position entries on the assumption that these levels are significant in market psychology and will continue to hold in the future.
+You might set buy positions when prices are approaching support and sell entries when prices approach resistance.
+Many new traders use this strategy because it allows for easy stop-loss placement.
+Stops are usually placed just outside of the trading range, as a break of these levels would signal that the range is no longer valid.

 An alternative to these methods is breakout trading